cwasser/DemoWebshop/README.md

 ## app/Resources/public/css/
 CSS sources for the demo web shop

-## src/DemoShopBundle/
+## src/BookShopBundle/
 Source folder for the demo_shop bundle, which contains the API and Domain Logic.
 In detail the sub folders contain:
-- Controller/ -> RESTful controller + IndexController
+- Controller/ -> RESTful controller + other Controller
-- Tests/ -> application related unit tests
-- Services/ -> all bundle related services
+- DependencyInjection/ -> DIC related stuff
-- Entity/ -> DTO's and Entities
 - Resources/ -> bundle specific configuration (e.g. services and routes)
+- V1/ -> all domain logic for version 1 of the book API
+-- V1/Entity/ -> Doctrine managed entities for V1 and also the interfaces
+-- V1/Form/ -> Form types for V1 entities
+-- V1/Repository/ -> Doctrine repositories for v1's doctrine managed entities
+-- V1/Service/ -> All services for V1
+-- V1/Tests/ -> All units test for V1

 ## vendor/
 All vendor libraries and dependencies